|

 to give answers to some issues raised in the DARPA HyDDENN (Hyper-Dimensional

 Data Enabled Neural Networks) program.
-Hydrogen™ is a VHDL project
+Hydrogen™ is a VHDL project aimed

-without limitations on input dimensionality. |
+limitations on input dimensionality. |

 |